Home & Family

 In Alabama, there is no exclusion when it comes to minors participating in sexting.
 Sexting between minors under the age of 17 is still prosecutable under the state’s child pornography laws.

 It is important to remember that the legal system is often lagging behind technological advances.
-The court system may not be equipped to address all of the complexities of cyberbullying in all of its various forms.
+The court system may not be entirely equipped to address all of the complexities of cyberbullying in all of its various forms.
 Alabama’s legislators and educators, however, have enacted policies and procedures to protect students’ learning environments from all forms of harassment.

 Parents/guardians need to know the laws involving cyberbullying, cyberstalking, and sexting.
 This knowledge can be used to help children understand how the consequences of their actions can affect their lives today and long-term.